 The Dashboard will display safety performance indicators Metro establishes.
 These indicators will include the four (4) required Safety Performance Indicators as set forth by the National Public Transportation Safety Plan.
-These categories will measure by mode (MetroLink, MetroBus, and Call-A-Ride): Fatalities per one hundred thousand miles, Injuries per one hundred thousand miles, and Safety Events per one hundred thousand miles, and System Reliability.
-More information can be found on Safety Performance Indicators in Part 1.
+These categories will measure by mode (MetroLink, MetroBus, and Call-A-Ride): Fatalities per one hundred thousand miles, Injuries per one hundred thousand miles, and Safety Performance Indicators in Part 1.
 In addition, any additional safety performance indicators established by Metro will also be communicated through the Dashboard.